hyperledger/iroha/client_cli/pytests/README.md

 ### Custom Test Environment with Docker Compose

 By default, we provide the [`test_env.py`](../../scripts/test_env.py) script to set up a test environment.
-This environment is composed of a running network of Iroha peers and a `iroha_client_cli` configuration to interact with the network.
+This environment is composed of a running network of Iroha peers and an `iroha_client_cli` configuration to interact with it.

-However, if for any reason this approach is inconvenient, it is possible to set up a custom network of Iroha peers.
-This section explains how to do so using provided Docker Compose configurations.
+However, if for any reason this approach is inconvenient, it is possible to set up a custom network of Iroha peers using the provided Docker Compose configurations.

 To do so, perform the following steps: